GoogleCloudPlatform/cluster-toolkit/resources/scripts/spack-install/README.md

  4. Installing application licenses that spack packages might depend on
  5. Installing various spack specs.

+The output of this resource is a startup script that is intended to be attached to either the controller node of a scheduler, or a single VM.
+The resulting installation of spack can then be mounted across many other VMs to share a software stack.

+Two output variables are defined by this resource:
+ - `startup_script` - Can be used to chain this with `resources/scripts/startup_script` as a runner
+ - `controller_startup_script` - Can be added to a scheduler by simply adding a `use: [spack]` option to the contoller node

 **Please note**: This resource currently is capable of re-running to install additional packages, but cannot be used to uninstall packages from the VM.